 - Add to hot water and spices, such as cinnamon, cardamom and simmer on low heat into a tea.

-Blend tea, not to hot (!) with raw cacao powder and plant based milk and make into a raw cacao and chaga latte (I love these!).
+Blend tea, not too hot (!) with raw cacao powder and plant-based milk and make it into raw cacao and chaga latte (I love these!).

 What does the Chaga flavour merge well with?